Lawmakers eye a mild crackdown on Facebook

 Democratic Rep. Ro Khanna, who represents Silicon Valley, has pushed for more aggressive antitrust policies and criticized Amazon’s “growing monopoly” in the wake of its acquisition of Whole Foods.
 But when asked whether he had similar concerns about Facebook being a monopoly, Khanna, like his colleagues, stressed the need to focus on stronger disclosure laws.

 “This will require any social media ads to disclose their funding source.
-It would help make sure there is transparency,” said Khanna, who supports the Klobuchar-Warner bill and is working on other tech disclosure legislation.
+It would help make sure there is transparency,” said Khanna, who supports the Klobuchar-Warner bill and is working on tech disclosure issues.

 Khanna pointed out, moreover, that consumers do have a range of options outside of Facebook when it comes to social-media platforms, including Twitter, YouTube, Instagram, Snapchat, and LinkedIn.
 “The key is to make sure there is strong competition and innovation to attract new users and keep them,” he said.